Why Most MarTech Implementations Fail (and How to Get Yours Right)

 Customer-centric by design

-Platforms are configured around real customer journeys, not internal silos.
-Data, workflows, and campaigns map to behaviours and lifecycle stages, ensuring joined-up experiences across marketing, sales, service, and commerce.
+Platforms are configured around real customer journeys and revenue operations, not internal silos.
+Data, workflows, automations, campaigns map to behaviours and lifecycle stages, ensuring joined-up experiences across marketing, sales, service, and commerce.

 Usable and visible for teams